kew24/proj-Westra-data202/Report.md

 -   `therapy_binary`: untreated (no cancer directed therapy during interval other than hormonal therapy)

 </ul>
-To observe some of these changes, we'll look at what these variables look like before and after the change:
+To observe some of these changes, we'll look at what two these variables look like before and after the change:

 **Number of Mutations**